-TBA Securities: The Company transacts in the forward settling TBA market.
+TBA Securities: The Company has transacted in the forward settling TBA market.
 A TBA position is a forward contract for the purchase ("long position") or sale ("short position") of Agency RMBS at a predetermined price, face amount, issuer, coupon, and maturity on an agreed-upon future delivery date.
 For each TBA contract and delivery month, a uniform settlement date for all market participants is determined by the Securities Industry and Financial Markets Association.
 The specific Agency RMBS to be delivered into the contract at the settlement date are not known at the time of the transaction.
 The Company typically does not take delivery of TBAs, but rather enters into offsetting transactions and settles the associated receivable and payable balances with its counterparties.
 The Company primarily uses TBAs to mitigate interest rate risk, but from time to time it also holds net long positions in certain TBA securities as a means of acquiring exposure to Agency RMBS.

 TBAs are accounted for by the Company as financial derivatives.
-The difference between the contract price and the fair value of the TBA position as of the reporting date is included in Change in net unrealized gains (losses) on financial derivatives in the Consolidated Statement of Operations.
+The difference between the contract price and the fair value of the TBA position as of the reporting date is included in Change in net unrealized gains (losses) on financial derivatives, in the Consolidated Statement of Operations.
 Upon settlement of the TBA contract, the realized gain (loss) on the TBA contract is equal to the net cash amount received (paid).

-Options: The Company enters into swaption contracts.
+Options: The Company has entered into swaption contracts.
 It may purchase or write put, call, straddle, or other similar options contracts.
 The Company enters into options contracts primarily to help mitigate interest rate risk.
 When the Company purchases an options contract, the option asset is initially recorded at an amount equal to the premium paid, if any, and is subsequently marked-to-market.
 Premiums paid for purchasing options contracts that expire unexercised are recognized on the expiration date as realized losses.
 If an options contract is exercised, the premium paid is subtracted from the proceeds of the sale or added to the cost of the purchase to determine whether the Company has realized a gain or loss on the related investment transaction.
 When the Company writes an options contract, the option liability is initially recorded at an amount equal to the premium received, if any, and is subsequently marked-to-market.
 Premiums received for writing options contracts that expire unexercised are recognized on the expiration date as realized gains.
 If an options contract is exercised, the premium received is subtracted from the cost of the purchase or added to the proceeds of the sale to determine whether the Company has realized a gain or loss on the related investment transaction.
 When the cost of the purchase or added to the proceeds of the sale to determine whether the Company has realized a gain or loss on the related investment transaction.
-When the Company enters into a closing transaction, the Company will realize a gain or loss on the related investment transaction.
 When the Company enters into a closing transaction, the Company will realize a gain or loss depending upon whether the amount from the closing transaction is greater or less than the premiums paid or received.
-In general, the Company's options contracts contain forward-settling premiums.
-In this case, no money is exchanged upfront; instead, the agreed-upon premium is paid by the buyer upon expiration of the options contract, regardless
+In general, the Agreed-upon premium is paid by the buyer upon expiration of the options contract, regardless of whether or not the options contract is exercised.